-So far Adelaide has created 48 blog entries.
+So far Adelaide has created 68 blog entries.

 Does it feel increasingly difficult to maintain your weight as you age?
 If so, there may be a biochemical reason the number on the scale keeps creeping up.
-As we age, our bodies become much more susceptible to inflammation and less resistant to hormonal and environmental fluctuations.
+As you age, your body becomes much more susceptible to inflammation and less resistant to hormonal and environmental fluctuations.

 It’s that time of year again — sneezing, itching, sniffling, and coughing.
 Chances are, you’re one of the 24 million Americans who experience seasonal allergies, and you’re familiar with the toll it can take on your body.
 Due to both the symptoms of seasonal allergies, and the physiological process your body goes through when reacting to an allergen, your health can suffer more than usual during this time of year.
 And oftentimes, allergy medicines only provide temporary relief.
 It’s important to keep in mind your body’s overall well-being when dealing with allergies, and not just treat the isolated symptoms.

 “Lose ten pounds fast with this diet.”
 “Get a flat belly in one week.”
 “Drop five pounds after doing this workout.”
 Sound familiar?
 Maybe you’ve tried one or two of these diets or quick-fix workout routines with the intention of losing a few pounds, but the number on the scale didn’t budge.
 Or maybe you lost weight, but had trouble keeping it off later on.
 Drastic diets, calorie restriction, and over-exercising are some of the most common ways to try and lose weight, but more often than not, the results don’t live up to the hype.

 Why should you stretch?
 Your first thought may be, “to become more flexible.”
 Understandably, many people discount stretching for this reason, since it is not everyone’s goal to become more flexible.
 But stretching is one of the most important things you can do for your body's health and fitness.